CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 The package ships a systemd target.
 Specify the virtual host name as the parameter (after `@`).
 It is passed to the command above.

-## Developing handle methods

-When receiving a message, the consumer calls `cyberfusion.RabbitMQHandlers.$exchange_name.handle`.

 ### Python namespaces

 Multiple packages place exchange-specific modules under `cyberfusion.RabbitMQHandlers` using [native namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).